sokolhessnerlab/sokolhessnerlab.github.io/index.md

 - Your **name** and **pronouns** exactly as you would like them to appear on the site.
 - A grayscale, professional **profile picture** of yourself.
 Higher resolution is better.
+- A **brief professional bio** written in the 3rd person describing your role in the lab and research interests.
+If you are an undergraduate, your bio should be around 50 words (plus or minus), and you should also mention your major(s) and minor(s) and potentially your career goals.
+If you are a graduate student, your bio should be around 100 words (plus or minus) and you should also mention any relevant prior affiliations or roles.
+See other peoples' bios for suggestions and ideas.
 - (optional) Any **links** you want included (_your email address, website, or profiles on GitHub, Twitter, LinkedIn, etc._).
 - (optional) A PDF copy of your **curriculum vitae (CV)**.